Erin Gruwell faced quite a storm in her first year teaching at Woodrow Wilson High School in Long Beach, California.

 Seeking first to understand requires us to put aside our ego and enter with an open mind and an open heart.

-Sometimes this will lead to improved communication and maybe a compromise or resolution of a situation which caused us internal struggle.
+Sometimes this will lead to improved communication and maybe a compromise or resolution of a situation that caused us internal struggle.
 But seeking first to understand and then to be understood does not guarantee a positive result…at least not in interpersonal terms.

 At the same time, it can guarantee a positive result in intrapersonal terms (within ourselves).
 Because this mindset allows us to learn, grow, and change into a better version of ourselves.
 On the surface, this may appear not to be a win in our relationship with the other person, but it very well could be when they realize we treated them with respect and tried to understand them, rather than simply pushing our own agenda.